etacalpha/coronaupdater/README.md

 # Covin19 Updater

 This is a simple web page that gives current statistics about Covin-19.
-Data is called from the API described [here](https://covid19api.com/#).
+Data is called from the API described [here](https://corona.lmao.ninja/docs/#/).

-## Acknowledgments

-* [Kyle Redelinghuys](https://twitter.com/ksredelinghuys) - creator of the API